-It is very important when scheduling an event to go through the proper steps before contracting your speaker or performance.
+When scheduling an event, it is important to go through the proper steps before contracting your speaker or performance.

-When you speak to the performer or agent, come up with a date (or some dates if they are flexible) and a time for your speaker.
-Also have a room you'd like to use in mind.
+When you speak to the performer or agent, arrange a date (or some dates if they are flexible) and a time for your speaker, as well as the room you'd like to use.

-Tell your contact that the date and time you picked between the two of you is good; however you need to check facilities and make sure you're not double booking over an event that is already scheduled.
-Also ask if the performer or speaker has a technical rider and have your contact email/fax you a copy.
-A technical rider is paper work stating what the event needs to make their performance work.
+Tell your contact that the date and time you picked between the two of you is acceptable; however you need to check that you're not interfering with an event that is already scheduled.
+Also ask if the performer or speaker has a technical rider, if so have your contact fax or e-mail you a copy.
+A technical rider is a document stating what the event needs to make their performance work.
 Do not sign a contract at this point.
-You do not know if the room you're wanting is available at this time or if the event you are wanting to bring in can work technically.
+You do not know if the room you want is available, or if the event you are wanting to bring in can work technically.

 Some good wording for your contact may be:

-After you have the room reserved and the technical aspects of the contract oked, you can then go ahead and confirm everything with your contact and have them issue you a contract.
+After you have the room reserved and the technical aspects of the contract approved, you can confirm everything with your contact and a contract issued.

 Download a quick step by step guide and check list for planning an event here.